Looking for great gifts for the food lover in your life? Here are our suggestions for holiday gifts for your Boston foodie.

 - Explore dumpling making with MeiMei's founder Irene Li.
 Participants learn everything from hand folding to getting the perfect sear.

 - Somerville's Taza makes stoneground chocolate that is seriously good and fair for all.
 Taza created the chocolate industry’s first third-party-certified Direct Trade cacao sourcing program, to ensure quality and transparency for all.

 - Check out Equal Exchange Chocolate and their wonderful holiday inspired treats

 - “Homegrown: Cooking From My New England Roots,” by Townsman’s Matt Jennings

 - Equal Exchange, located in West Bridgewater, distributes organic, fair-trade coffee and tea (and chocolate!) produced by farmer cooperatives in Latin America, Africa and Asia.
-They offer gift cards, and you can buy their products through their website or at their cafe on Causeway Street in Boston's North End (or at Boston Organics, though we don't accept EE gift cards).
+They offer gifts, and you can buy many of their products through our website!

 Looking for a hand forged spreader or linen apron?
 Then Boston General Store (in Brookline) is the place to go.
 Find fun, interesting, well made gifts while supporting a local business.